-We have proposed a new method, based on Distance Weighted Discrimination, for the adjustment of various systematic differences across microarray experiment subpopulations.
-In many cases the new method can provide large improvements over previously proposed methods based on subtracting the first eigen direction from the data using SVD analysis.
+We have proposed a new method, based on Distance Weighted Discrimination, for adjustment of various differences between microarray experiment subpopulations.
+It is seen from several viewpoints that in many cases the new method can provide large improvement over previously proposed methods based on subtracting the first eigen direction from the data using SVD analysis.
 The new method worked well making adjustments for a number of distinct types of systematic effects including source and batch effects.
-An even more powerful application, however, was the use of DWD to remove or lessen the compounded systematic biases that are present across similar data sets generated in different laboratories using different microarray platforms.
-The message observed from the PCA projection visualization, that DWD successfully removed this platform effect, was confirmed using hierarchical clustering analysis.
+An even more powerful application, however, was the use of DWD to remove or lessen, the many systematic biases that are present across similar data sets that were generated in different laboratories using different microarray platforms.
+The message observed from the PCA projection visualization, that DWD successfully removed this platform effect, is confirmed using clustering dendograms.
 We recommend DWD as a general approach for removing systematic bias effects from microarray data.